-The review of theoretical and empirical studies in the field of the research topic shows that none of the strategic confrontation situations between the manager and the shareholder has been investigated with the variables considered in this research.
-Also, in most of the studies conducted with the approach of game theory, most of the games have been examined in a static form and in the form of a game with complete information (without paying attention to the problem of information asymmetry), but in this research, for the model Signaling games are used to build manager-shareholder relations; Because one of the assumptions of this type of games is the existence of an information advantage for one of the parties of the game, and considering that in joint-stock companies, the management has more information than the shareholders based on their position, so the use of the game Signaling methods seem to be favorable for analyzing the mutual relations between manager and shareholder.
+The review of theoretical and empirical studies in the research topic field shows that none of the strategic confrontation situations between the manager and the shareholder has been investigated with the variables considered in this research.
+Also, in most of the studies conducted with the approach of game theory, most of the games have been examined in a static form and the form of a game with complete information (without paying attention to the problem of information asymmetry), but in this research, for the model Signaling games are used to build manager-shareholder relations; Because one of the assumptions of this type of games is the existence of an information advantage for one of the parties of the game, and considering that in joint-stock companies, the management has more information than the shareholders based on their position.
+Hence, game signalling methods seem favorable for analyzing the mutual relations between managers and shareholders.
 This study seeks to fill the void of existing studies in this field and examine the behavior of managers and shareholders in the form of signaling games.
-In fact, including the information asymmetry (which casts a shadow on manager-shareholder mutual relations as an influencing factor) in the modeling of managershareholder relations, makes the modeling of mutual relations and its results be more consistent to the real world. ignoring this important issue in previous researches can question the accuracy of the results.
+In fact, including the information asymmetry (which casts a shadow on manager-shareholder mutual relations as an influencing factor) in the modeling of manager-shareholder mutual relations as an influencing factor in the modeling of manager-shareholder mutual relations are information and its results more consistent with the real world ignoring this important issue in previous research can question the accuracy of the results.